era86/era86.github.io/about.markdown

 Greetings!

 I'm a web developer from Seattle who enjoys creating, breaking, and fixing web applications.
 I love the internet and the technologies built around it.
-I currently work at [Rover](https://www.rover.com/) as a full-stack software engineer.

 If I'm not at at the office, I'm probably at the gym attempting to lift heavy things, working on a side project (aka browsing Reddit), or exploring the great Pacific Northwest.